THE FAMILY COLLECTION

 You Can Survive Anything

-Like bamboo, you are far more flexible than you imagined.
+You're far more flexible than you first thought.

 As those who have children know firsthand, becoming a parent is a life-changing, challenging, long-term experience.
 Even before the pandemic, surveys showed that a majority of parents were struggling to balance their work demands and their desire to spend quality time with their children.

-Since March 2020, however, parents have had to negotiate their own workplace demands and other responsibilities with around-the-clock child care responsibilities.
-They have been spending hours every day helping their children navigate remote and hybrid schooling, while also taking on increased household tasks, like preparing multiple meals a day and cleaning more often because everyone is at home.
+Since March 2020, however, parents have had to negotiate their own workplace demands and other responsibilities with around-the-clock childcare responsibilities.
+They have been spending hours helping their children navigate remote and hybrid schooling every day while also taking on increased household tasks, like preparing multiple meals a day and cleaning more often because everyone is at home.

 Study after study has shown that laughing is good for the soul.
 But now we know something else: sharing giggles with a loved one keeps the good feelings going, according to a study published in the journal Personal Relationships.